 The path of a happy life is full of traps.

-Every now and then, some of these traps messes up our happiness a bit – and often we don’t even know what happened!
+Now and then, some of these traps mess up our happiness a bit – and often we don’t even know what happened!

 Let’s explore them, understand our brain a bit better – and learn how to avoid them 🙂

 Why would our brain want to mess up our happiness?

 All these traps formed for a similar reason: our brain evolved with survival as the main aim – and it did a marvellous job with that — and happiness was not its priority.